H4PE0N/Competitive-Programming/Library-Functions-Folder/Library-Functions-Folder-7/README.md

 <pre>
-The functions in this folder are all based on the same type area in programming.
+The functions in this folder are all based on the same area in programming.
 In this folder you will find functions that are based on binary operations, like "and", "or" and "not".
 The folder also contains operations that are  less  common, like bit shifting.

 Here is a list of the functions that the programs contains: